AFMD/mppTracker/README.md

 ## Usage
 ```
-usage: mppTracker.py [-h] [-v VOLTAGE] address duration
+usage: mppTracker.py [-h] address t_dwell t_total

 Max power point tracker for solar cells using a Keityhley 2400 sourcemeter
 (hopefully robust enough for perovskites)

 positional arguments:
   address     VISA resource name for sourcemeter
+  t_dwell     Total number of seconds for the dwell phase(s)
-  duration              Total number of seconds to run for (0=forever)
+  t_total     Total number of seconds to run for

 optional arguments:
   -h, --help  show this help message and exit
-  -v VOLTAGE, --voltage VOLTAGE
-                        A guess at what the max power point voltage is
 ```

 ## Requirements